For organizational resilience and impact, focus on business model not overhead

 I believe that for ambitious not-for-profit organizations to build their resilience and scale impact, they need to operate with a variety of business models.
 This means going further than the obvious strategy of diversifying sources of funding, to diversifying the actual business model itself.

-Conflict Dynamics has been exploring an approach based on a “constellation” of five inter-related business models, all oriented toward realizing greater social impact.
+Conflict Dynamics has been exploring an approach based on a “constellation” of five inter-related business models, all oriented toward realizing greater social impact and resilience.

 Business model 1: Contribution-based.
 I am not suggesting “throwing out the baby with the bath water”; a contribution-based business model will continue to be an important model for not-for-profit organizations.
 But organizations need to push for more realistic overhead percentages on program funding, longer grant periods, more funding for core expenses, and so on.
 In its last three fiscal years, our grant revenue for programs averaged approximately 98 percent of our total revenue….so we have more work to do here.